Class: Other Miscellaneous Therapeutic Agents

 Uses for Deoxycholic Acid

-Deoxycholic acid is a cytolytic drug indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.1
+Improvement in the appearance of moderate to severe convexity or fullness associated with submental fat (“double chin”) in adults.

-The safe and effective use of deoxycholic acid for the treatment of subcutaneous fat outside the submental region has not been established and such use is not recommended.1
+Manufacturer states that efficacy and safety of deoxycholic acid for the treatment of sub-Q fat outside the submental region not established and that the drug is not recommended for such use.

 Deoxycholic Acid Dosage and Administration